sudhaya561-coder/19AI304-Fundamentals-of-C-Programming-2025-Odd-M4/README.md

 # 19AI304-Fundamentals-of-C-Programming-2025-Odd-M4
 # IAPR-4- Module 4 - FoC
 # Ex.No:20
   Build a C program to convert a string such that the first and last characters, as well as the characters before and after each space, are converted to uppercase.
-Implement this using a user-defined parameterized function without return.
+Implement this using a user-defined
-# Date : 06-05-2026
 # Aim:
 To build a C program to convert a string as described above, using a user-defined parameterized function without return convertFirstCLastC(char str[]).
 # Algorithm: